 This method involves ranking employees from best to worst.
 It is often used to identify top performers and those who may need improvement.
 However, it can create a competitive atmosphere and may discourage collaboration, as it can sometimes be perceived as overly harsh.

 Finetune your performance management process with key insights into your employees' performance.
-Get started for free today.
+Get started with your free demo today.

 Results Take Time, but They are Worth It